 More space science experiments for kids

-Find out how the Universe is always expanding, make film canister rockets, straw rockets and lots more space science activities in this collection of space experiments designed for World Space Week.
+Find out how the Universe is always expanding, make film canister rockets, straw rockets and lots more space science activities with my collection of space experiments designed for World Space Week.

-I’ve also got a FREE downloadable space experiment pack that I used for a special space week in school full of even more great space science experiments for kids.
+You might also like my FREE downloadable space experiment pack that I used for a special space week in school full of even more great space science experiments for kids.

 I love this!
 My son is actually learning about rocks and minerals and Earth’s core right now.
 This is perfect, thank you.